eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_development-view.md

 *Open or closed FormChoices, means that the field can be extended by the user or not.

 In the following table, all fields of the meta data model AAS “Provision of Simulation Models” are listed together with the proposed check level for an FMU Interoperability Checker integration.
-Container hierachies do not have associated checks.
+Container hierarchies do not have associated checks.
 All fields, that are not containers, are in principle suited for Level 1 “Visualization”.

 | **FormTitle**| **FormChoices** | **FormChoices<br/>open or closed*** | **Level 1<br/>Visualization** | **Level 2<br/>Direct Comparison** | **Level 3<br/>Similarity Check** |
 | --- | --- | --- | --- | --- | --- |